Wounded Knee in Oglala Lakota County, South Dakota — The American Midwest (Upper Plains)

 On Nov.
 15, 1890, Indian Agent Royer (Lakota Wakakpaj) at Pine Ridge called for troops, and by Dec.
 1, 1890, several thousand U.S. Regulars were assembled in this area of Dakota Territory.

 On Dec.
 15, 1890, Chief Sitting Bull was killed by Lt.
 Bullhead of the Standing Rock Indian Police.
-Forty of Sitting Bull's braves escaped from Grand River, and joined Chief Big Foot's band on Deep Creek to camp and "Ghost Dance" on the south fork of the Cheyenne River.
-Chief Big Foot was under
+Forty of Sitting

 On Dec.
 28, 1890, without a struggle, Chief Big Foot surrendered to the U.S. 7th Cavalry (Maj.
 Whitesides) at the site marked by a sign five miles north of here.
 The Band was then escorted to Wounded Knee, camping that night under guard.

-Reenforcements of the U.S. 7th Cavalry (including one company of Indian Scouts) arrived at Wounded Knee from Pine Ridge Agency the morning of Dec.
+Reinforcements of the U.S. 7th Cavalry (including one company of Indian Scouts) arrived at Wounded Knee from Pine Ridge Agency the morning of Dec.
 29, 1890.
 Col. Forsythe took command of a force of 470 men.
 A battery of four Hotchkiss guns was placed on the hill 400 feet west of here, overlooking the Indian encampment.
 Big Foot's Band was encircled at (OVER)

 9:00 p.m. by a line of foot soldiers and cavalry.
 Chief Big Foot, sick with pneumonia, lay at a warmed tent provided by Col. Forsythe in the center of the camp.
 A white flag flew there, placed by the Indians.
 Directly in the rear of the Indian Camp was a dry draw, running east and west.

 Surviving Indians stampeded in wild disorder for the shelter of the draw 200 feet to the south, escaping west and east in the draw, and north down Wounded Knee Creek.
 Pursuit by the 7th Cavalry resulted in the killing of more men, women and children, causing the battle to be referred to as the "Wounded Knee Massacre".
 One hour later, 146 Indian, women and children lay dead in the Wounded Knee Creek valley.
-The bodies of many were scattered along a distance of two miles from the scene of the encounter.
-Twenty soldiers were killed on the field, and sixteen later died of wounds.
-Wounded soldiers and Indians alike were taken to Pine Ridge Agency.
-A blizzard came up.
+The bodies of many were scattered along a distance of two miles from the scene of

 "Ghost Dancing" ended with this encounter.
 The Wounded Knee battlefield is the site of the last armed conflict between the Sioux Indians and the United States Army.

 Regarding Massacre of Wounded Knee.
+Credits on the marker's bottom

 Delineator - Irving P. Pond and Herbert H. Clifford